 By Cheri Sicard

-Jared Gillis, of All About RVs (one of our readers’ favorite RV YouTube channels), is not a big fan of RV tank sensors, but he gets so many questions about them and sees internet threads constantly with questions that he thought he would address the topic.
+Jared Gillis, of All About RVs, is not a big fan of RV tank sensors.
+However, since he gets so many questions about them and sees internet threads constantly with questions, he thought he would address the topic.

-Like many of us, Jared is not a fan because tank sensors are often wildly inaccurate.
+Like many of us, Jared is not a fan of tank sensors because they are often wildly inaccurate.
 I know that mine are, to the degree of rendering them useless.

 Even when they are working, the RV tank sensor lights that come standard in most RVs don’t give you precise information.
 Jared shows an example where the tank level could be anywhere from one-third to one-half full.

-Jared has an easier solution that he says will provide far more accurate results: a wireless tank sensor called the Mopeka Pro.
+There’s an easier solution that Jared says will provide far more accurate results: a wireless tank sensor called the Mopeka Pro.

 Jared is using the Mopeka Pro for water tanks, which works for fresh or gray water tanks.
 However, know that you can also get one for your propane tanks.
 Judging from the consumer comments on Amazon, most people who bought these are as enthusiastic about the product as Jared is.